Don't Give up on Love; Give up on the People Who Didn't Know How to Love You

 Sometimes, you don’t get into relationships because you love the other person, but rather because you feel relieved to find someone who is interested in you, who cares about you and wants to be by your side.

 Be careful with this.
-Sooner or later you will suffer, and if you don’t realize what’s happening, you may end up in one relationship after another without taking healthy breaks.
+If you don’t realize what’s happening in a bad relationship, you may end up in one relationship after another without taking healthy breaks.

 Each relationship will be doubly painful as the previous one.
-However, we’re in this life to suffer.
-Isn’t it time we start letting go of the pain caused by a mistaken belief of what love is?
+Isn’t it time we start letting go of the pain caused by mistaken beliefs of what love is?

-You believe that it is this way because you’ve made this person the center of your world.
+You believe that things are like that because you’ve made this person the center of your world.

-However, when you open your eyes and see the situation with some perspective, you’ll realize that it wasn’t such a big deal, that the other person wasn’t worth suffering and giving so much for.
+However, when you open your eyes and see the situation with some perspective, you’ll realize that it wasn’t such a big deal.
+The person you were obsessing over wasn’t worth suffering and giving so much for.

 Don’t give up on love.
 Give up on the people who you can’t build a healthy relationship with, whether it be because there are things you need to heal in yourself or because the other person isn’t able to offer you what you need.